Primary keys in DataJoint¶

 CURRENT_TIMESTAMP; see below).

-- Operators on relations are defined with respect to the primary key and preserve a primary key in their results.
+* Operators on tables are defined with respect to the primary key and preserve a primary key in their results.

 Datatypes in primary keys¶

 All integer types, dates, timestamps, and short character strings make good primary key attributes.
 Character strings are somewhat less suitable because they can be long and because they may have invisible trailing spaces.
-Floating-point numbers should be avoided because rounding errors may lead to misidentification of tuples.
-Enums are okay as long as they do not need to be modified later when [[Foreign keys]] are already created referencing the table.
+Floating-point numbers should be avoided because rounding errors may lead to misidentification of entities.
+Enums are okay as long as they do not need to be modified after dependencies are already created referencing the table.
 Finally, DataJoint does not support blob types in primary keys.

 The primary key may be composite, i.e. comprising several attributes.
 In DataJoint, hierarchical designs often produce tables whose primary keys comprise many attributes.